The 36th Annual STIMW Symposium

 Sanskrit Traditions in the Modern World (STIMW) is a forum for the discussion of the Sanskrit traditions of South Asia, and the texts and cultures that have risen out of them.
 It brings together established and rising academics for the focused examination of research pertaining to various aspects of South Asia’s rich Sanskrit religious and intellectual culture.
 It thereby seeks to sustain and build upon the long history of scholarship in this important area of study.

-STIWM 2019 will take place in Oxford on Friday 24th May, at the Oxford Centre for Hindu Studies, 15 Magdalen Street, Oxford, OX1 3AE.
+STIWM 2019 will take place in Oxford on Friday 24th May, at Trinity College, Sutro Room, University of Oxford.
 We invite proposals for paper submissions by Friday 1st March 2019.

 To join the STIMW mailing list or for further information, please email firstname.lastname@example.org